The ABCs Of Popping A Third Asset Bubble

 B. The stimulus of lowering rates worked.
 The economy exited recession, and began to grow rapidly.

-In the process of pushing interest rates to the lowest levels seen in almost 50 years, the Fed also helped create the lowest rates most people had seen in their entire lifetimes.
-Low mortgage rates meant real estate prices could get much higher, without needing a higher to qualify.
+In the process of pushing interest rates to the lowest levels seen in almost 50 years, the Fed also helped create the lowest mortgage rates most people had seen in their entire lifetimes.
+Low mortgage rates meant prices could get much higher, without needing a higher income to qualify.

 A real estate bubble was created.
 Many market pundits proclaimed a new era of unending prosperity, with a miracle formula for the creation of wealth by buying real estate.